 Here are some common questions about COVID-19 that many students might have before coming to the United States to study.

 The U.S has closed its borders to many foreign nationals during the pandemic.
 Can I still get a U.S. visa?

 If you have already obtained an F1 visa that has not yet expired, you should be able to travel to the United States.
-Although there are travel bans for certain countries due to high rates of COVID-19 infections (see here for the updated U.S. Centers for Disease Control (CDC) list) and if you live in or are from a country on that list, you will need to apply for a National Interest Exception (NIE) policy for F and J visas.
+Although there are travel bans for certain countries due to high rates of COVID-19 infections.
+If you live in or are from a country on that list, you will need to apply for a National Interest Exception (NIE) policy for F and J visas.
 This means that you can be granted a visa, but, unless the travel ban is lifted for your country, your visa will only be valid for a single entry to the United States.
 If you leave, you will need to apply for another NIE.

 Boundless + RapidVisa can complete your F-1 application, help you prepare for your visa interview, and answer any student visa questions you may have.
 Learn more about what we do to help.

 Is COVID-19 still a public health problem in the United States?

 Yes, COVID-19 remains a public health issue across most of the United States.
 Some areas are more affected than others, and with the increased spread of the Delta COVID-19 variant, more and more states are seeing increased COVID-19 cases.
 Make sure you check the local health department of the town, city, county, or state where your college is located for more information.